 Below you will find pages dedicated to energy harvesting:

 What does it take to live a comfortable life in a remote, off-grid environment?
 For sure you will face numerous challenges, but what is also certain, knowing most of them will allow you to make more educated decisions!
 From the Impact of family size and habits, energy-star rating (efficiency) of available appliances to the estimation of household’s energy needs…Read More

-These days, thanks to the technological progress, harvesting energy from alternative (renewable) sources is a reality.
+These days, thanks to technological progress, harvesting energy from alternative (renewable) sources is a reality.
 In fact, the market offers a large selection of affordable systems designed for individual households at off-grid locations.
-See introduction to popular systems starting from Photo-Voltaic (PV) and Heat Absorbing Solar Panels, through small wind turbines, mini hydro-turbines to more conventional (and unfortunately not-renewable (fossil-based)) resources like LPG as well as more complex Hybrid Systems…Read More!
+See the introduction to popular systems starting from Photo-Voltaic (PV) and Heat Absorbing Solar Panels, through small wind turbines, and mini hydro-turbines to more conventional (and unfortunately not-renewable (fossil-based)) resources like LPG as well as more complex Hybrid Systems…Read More!

 While LPG cannot be considered as eco-friendly, it’s still the cleanest fossil-fuel source of energy.
 It is relatively easy to store (even in larger tanks) and transport, so it can be considered as one of the options for off-grid houses…Read More!

 Photo-Voltaic (PV) solar panels seem to be the most popular method of harvesting solar energy.
 It’s not only because they are affordable, but also are quite easy to install, do not alter the architectural integrity of the house and do not cause any legal problems (like wind or water turbines may).
 Another big advantage of PV solar panels comes from the fact that in the majority of cases they have their protected space for free – The Roof!
 See the impact of the roof (flat, shed or gable-type) as well as the pros and cons of fixed versus portable systems…Read More!